My Love Story

 I'll never forget it!

-After being involved with the rap and nightlife scene for awhile, I found myself getting mixed up with some interesting groups, and some risky ventures, which led to more questioning by the police.
-As much as I loved the music and lifestyle, I was able to see the path I was on would lead to trouble.
-I needed a change.
+After being involved with the live shows and hip-hop industry for awhile, I found myself getting mixed up with some interesting groups, and got involved with some risky ventures, which led to more questioning by the police.
+As much as I loved the music and lifestyle I'd been living, I was able to see the path I was on would lead to trouble.

 Eventually, a friend from college asked if I could do this sort of all-inclusive event package for her birthday party.

-And, of course, I started DJing again...
-The more I DJ'd around Seattle, the more I was reminded of what I didn't like about the nightlife - the same old bars and clubs, with the same old crowds.
+So, the grind continued and the more I DJ'd around Seattle, the more I was reminded of what I didn't like about the nightlife - the same old bars and clubs, with the same old crowds.
 So, I decided it was time to try weddings again.
-I started picking up gigs with a local wedding company in Seattle, who acted like a Wedding DJ staffing agency, but I still wasn't sold on the idea of making weddings my bread and butter.
-So, I met with a local hookah lounge owner - who ended up being a great friend - and I became the resident DJ at his hookah lounge.
-I didn't have to worry about selling my services or putting myself in a chaotic environment, I just showed up and played good music for people smoking hookah.
+I started picking up gigs with a Seattle based Wedding DJ Business, but I still wasn't sold on the idea of making weddings my bread and butter.
+So, I met with a local Ethiopian hookah lounge owner - who ended up being a great friend - and I became the resident DJ at his hookah lounge.
+I didn't have to worry about selling my services or putting myself in a chaotic environment, I just showed up and played good music for people who just wanted to chill and smoke hookah in a mellow environment.

 Weddings finally started appealing to me.
 I was getting to know the couples I worked for - I learned to appreciate the uniqueness of each couples' dynamics and found something lovely about working with couples on something so special to them and their loved ones.
 My clients didn't want the same old boring disk jockey for their wedding, they wanted somebody who was creative, engaging, and passionate about the art of DJing and MCing, with a high standard for well-produced events.
 And once I really got into it, I noticed that I was falling in love with all the love, hearing all the stories, witnessing the deep connections these couples had with all their loved ones.
 I really started to appreciate the atmosphere of joy and solidarity that weddings offered.